Microsoft Azure connector

 The Azure connector gathers data about devices from Microsoft Azure.

-In order to connect Azure to the Neurons Platform, you must create an app in Azure first.
-For information on creating the app, see the article in the Community:
+In order to connect Intune to the Neurons Platform, you must create an application in Azure Active Directory first.
+For information on creating the application, see the article in the Community:

 - OS version, type, and name

 - IP address

 - MAC address

 - OS disk name, type, storage account type, ID, size, creation type, and caching type

 - Image reference version status, SKU, publisher, offer, and exact version